zabbix/zabbix/templates/cloud/gcp/README.md

 **IMPORTANT!!!**

      All the instances/quotas/metrics discovered are related to particular GCP project.
-To monitor the several GCP projects - create the corresponding service accounts/Zabbix hosts.
+     To monitor several GCP projects - create their corresponding service accounts/Zabbix hosts.

      GCP Access Token is available for 1 hour (3600 seconds) after the generation request.